dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 ::: moniker-end

-To explicitly add a file to the publish list, add the file directly in the *.csproj* file as shown in [Include Files](#include-files).
+To explicitly add a file to the publish list, add the file directly in the *.csproj* file as shown in the [Include Files](#include-files) section.

 When selecting the **Publish** button in Visual Studio or when publishing from the command line: